AltDom/surfranker-cli/README.md

 https://user-images.githubusercontent.com/48492083/128521067-e35f0cdc-8f28-4488-81c2-17c9696187ca.mov

 ## Installing surfranker-cli
-* Open your Terminal or MS-DOS command window and ensure you have Node.JS & NPM (or yarn) installed.
+* Open your Terminal or MS-DOS command window and ensure you have HomeBrew installed.
+Run `brew -v` to see if you have HomeBrew.
+* If the brew command isn't found, install by using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
+* Next make sure you have Node.JS (& NPM - included in Node.JS) installed.
 Run `node -v` to see if you have Node.JS.
 * If you don't have it, run `brew install node`.
-* Then install surfranker-cli with `npm install -g surfranker-cli`.
+* Finally, install surfranker-cli with `npm install -g surfranker-cli`.
 If you prefer yarn, use `yarn global add surfranker-cli`.
 * You should now be all set and ready to use any of the commands below!

 ## Using surfranker-cli